Waitangi, Northland: Treaty Grounds

 Waitangi Treaty Grounds has been open to the public since 1934.
 What is now called the 'Treaty House' was first occupied by James Busby, who acted as the British resident in New Zealand from 1832 until the arrival of William Hobson, and his wife Agnes Busby.
 The Treaty House was restored in the 1930s, in preparation for New Zealand Centenary in 1940, sparking the first emergence of the Treaty into Pākehā attention since the 19th century.

-Te Whare Rūnanga, a carved Māori meeting house, was built near the Treaty House in 1939 and opened on 6 February 1940.
-The area of the whare is sometimes used as if it is a marae and referred to as the "upper marae", although it is not a true marae.
+Te Whare Rūnanga, a carved Māori meeting house, completed its construction near the Treaty House in 1939 and opened on 6 February 1940.
+The area of the whare is sometimes used as if it is a marae and referred to as the "upper marae", although it is not a true marae, but a whare whakairo (carved meeting house).
 There is a marae, Te Tii Waitangi, in Te Tī Bay on the south side of the Waitangi River that is sometimes referred to as the "lower marae".

-Te Kōngahu Museum of Waitangi opened on the grounds in 2015.
-Another museum, Te Rau Aroha, opened in 2020.
+Te Kōngahu Museum of Waitangi opened on the grounds in 2016.
+Another museum, Te Rau Aroha Museum of the Price of Citizenship, opened in 2020.

 In early November 2024, the Sixth National Government allocated NZ$10.2 million from the Regional Infrastructure Fund for building upgrades and repairs at the Waitangi Treaty Grounds.